 The following are settlements from recent lawsuits, according to the United States Department of Justice.

-As you can see from the above cases, settlement depends on the circumstances of each case.
+As you can see from the above civil action cases, settlement depends on the circumstances of each case.
 However, an attorney should be able to give you a rough estimate of how much you can expect based on your grievances.

 Do You Need to Hire an Attorney?

-- Develop your case and ensure you have all the necessary documents
+- Develop your case and ensure you have all the necessary documents.

-- Assess your case and perform a valuation that maximizes the settlement
+- Assess your case and perform a valuation that maximizes the settlement.

 Complete a Free Application form now